bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 The Bancor converter allows for conversions between a Smart Token and other ERC20 tokens and between different ERC20 tokens and themselves.

-The ERC20 connector balance can be virtual, meaning that the calculations are based on the virtual balance instead of relying on the actual connector balance.
+The ERC20 reserve balance can be virtual, meaning that the calculations are based on the virtual balance instead of relying on the actual reserve balance.

 This is a security mechanism that prevents the need to keep a very large (and valuable) balance in a single contract.